rustyshakelford2/LavaFurnace/readme.txt

 If you dont use permissions and dont want to mess with OPS then you may disabled LavaFurnace permissions checks entirely with the allow_freeforall option in the config.
 Set it to true will allow anyone to create, use, fuel, and destroy any LavaFurnace.

+Even if you choose to totally remove the belt around the furnace via the config the Production chests still need to be placed 1 block down and 2 blocks to the right and left of the sign for each furnace.

+If you choose to disable the belt around the furnace then anything placed where the belt used to be will be ignored by the furnace detection methods.

+Only the blocks defined in the config constitute a valid furnace.
+If a furnace was created with some other block setup then that furnace will be invalid if the blocks are changed in the config.

 Keep all that in mind and you will be a happy owner of a fancy Lava Furnace!